Akiya-Research-Institute/MocapForAll-SharedMemory-Plugin-for-Unity/README.md

 # MocapForAll Shared Memory Plugin for Unity

-Unity plugin and sample project to read data from the shared memory written by MocapForall.
+Unity sample project to read data from the shared memory written by MocapForAll.

 ## How to use